tiobe/tics-github-action/README.md

 - To combine the last two steps run `npm run all`.
 - There is Prettier auto-formatting available, run `npm run format` or enable format on save to automate the formatting.

+## Git hooks

+To enable git hooks for auto building [githooks](https://github.com/gabyx/githooks) should be used.
+This enables the hooks in the `.githooks` folder.
+Which checks for a correct commit message and auto builds on commit.

 ## Testing

 Testing this action can be done with [nektos/act](https://github.com/nektos/act).
 The following command can be run after installation to test the plugin.